ismaelucm/massis_tutorial/docs/getting_started.md

 ```

 It is advisable to have installed the ogg libraries on the system.
-Its absence does not prevent execution but generates a warning.
+Its absence does not prevent execution but generates a warning logs.

 ## Installation